prafulbcr7/Route_Planning_Project/README.md

 # Route Planning Project

-This oute Planning Project is a C++ based project which uses OpenStreetMap data, A* Search algorithm and IO2D for visualizing for finding the shortest distance between any two points on real-word map.
+This Route Planning Project is a C++ based project which uses OpenStreetMap data, A* Search algorithm and IO2D for visualizing for finding the shortest distance between any two points on real-word map.

 <img src="images/map.png" width="600" height="450" />
 <img src="images/map2.png" width="600" height="450" />